 You also have the right to access your records; you can request a copy of your records by making a ‘subject access request’ to any employee of DRASACS.

-All queries, requests and complaints relating to your personal data will be dealt with by DRASACS Data Protection Officer, Kevin Hill, who can be contacted by telephone on 01302 341572 or by email to email@example.com.
+All queries, requests and complaints relating to your personal data will be dealt with by DRASACS Data Protection Officer, Paula Murray, who can be contacted by telephone on 01302 341572 or by email to email@example.com.
 You are also able to view our full GDPR and Data Protection Policy and Privacy Information upon request.